Search

 Building a new community

-We have identified Keenan Road in Pyes Pā, part of what is known as the Western Corridor, as an ideal location to set up a new community and provide more residential housing to cater for this growth.
-Keenan Road is one of the large-scale urban developments proposed to support Tauranga's growth, by building a new community with an estimated 2,500 new homes staged over the next 20-30 years.
+Keenan Road in Pyes Pā, part of what is known as the Western Corridor, is one of the large-scale urban developments proposed to support Tauranga's growth.
+It’s an ideal location to set up a new community and provide more residential housing.
+The plan is for an estimated 2,500-3,000 new homes staged over the next 20-30 years.

 The planning process

-Currently, the land within Keenan Road is zoned rural.
-We need to change the City Plan to rezone the land to an urban zone so housing can be developed.
+Building the new community at Keenan Road requires changes to the Tauranga City Plan to rezone the land from rural to urban so housing can be developed.
 The plan change will also outline the rules that will apply to the development and guide consent decisions.

-The plan change process will involve mana whenua, landowner, stakeholder, and community participation (including submissions and hearings).
+The process involves mana whenua, landowner, stakeholder, and community participation (including submissions and hearings).

-We are aiming to notify the Keenan Road plan change in mid-2024 (subject to the outcomes of the various technical studies and feedback on consultation).
+We are aiming to notify the Keenan Road plan change mid 2026 (subject to the outcomes of the various technical studies and feedback from consultation).

 The transport network

-We are currently investigating these transport infrastructure needs to develop the new Keenan Road community through a business case.
+We are currently investigating the transport infrastructure needed to develop the new Keenan Road community through a business case.

-This new community will need walking and cycling infrastructure to connect people within Pyes Pa, the Lakes, Tauriko Business Estate, and future growth areas, as well as public transport provisions to connect the growth area to the CBD and beyond.
+This new community will need walking and cycling infrastructure to connect people within Pyes Pa, the Lakes, Tauriko Business Estate, and future growth areas, as well as public transport provisions to connect the growth area to the city centre and beyond.

 Public consultation